DJMF2015/project_work/week4/sinatra_app/ReadMe.md

 Talk through your ideas with an instructor during the planning process, and before you begin coding.

 ## MVP
  - [x]  The app should allow the gym to create / edit / delete members
  - [x]  The app should allow the gym to create / edit / delete classes
  - [x]  The app should show a list of all upcoming classes
- - []  The app should allow the gym to add members to specific classes
+ - [X]  The app should allow the gym to add members to specific classes
- - []  The app should show all members that are registered for a particular class
+ - [?]
+The app should show all members that are registered for a particular class
  - []  CSS styling

 ## Possible Extensions
 - Classes could have a maximum capacity, and users can only be added while there is space remaining.
 - The gym could be able to give its members Premium or Standard membership.
 Standard members can only be signed up for classes during off-peak hours.
+- anything else..!